 Published by The Air University, Air & Space Power Journal is the professional journal of the US Air Force and a leading forum for worldwide airpower dialogue.
 The English language version of the Journal (ASPJ–English) fosters intellectual and professional development for members of the Air Force and the world’s other English-speaking militaries.

 Articles submitted to ASPJ must be unclassified, nonsensitive, and releasable to the public.
 ASPJ–English publishes original, thought-provoking, previously unpublished, peer-reviewed articles in three main categories: “Features,” “Views,” and the “Commentary.”
 Features represent fully researched, thoroughly documented, and peer-reviewed scholarly articles 5,000 to 6,000 words in length.
 Views articles are shorter than Features—3,000 to 5,000 words—typically expressing well-thought-out and developed opinions about airpower topics.
 The Commentary section offers a forum about current subjects of interest.
 These short posts are 1,500 to 2,500 words in length.
-Additional information is available in the “ASPJ Quick Reference Guide for Authors”.
+Additional information is available in the “ASPJ Sample Article Guide”.

 The English language version of Air & Space Power Journal (ASPJ–English) encourages its readers to submit for publication reviews of books of professional interest, especially those about airpower and national defense.
 ASPJ–English receives a number of such books from publishers, furnishing them free of charge to individuals who agree to complete a review in accordance with the Journal’s specifications.